Discovering the Beauty of Chrysanthemum Stone

 Finishing: The Perfecting of the Flower Stone

+This is the part most people notice, even if they don’t realize why.
 With Chrysanthemum Stone, the contrast between the bloom and the darker background is often enhanced during the finishing process.
 In most cases, the surrounding matrix is darkened to make the petals stand out more, which is standard practice.

+Untreated pieces do exist, but they tend to have a softer, more subtle look, where the flower blends more into the background rather than popping right off the surface.
 Some pieces are then polished to a higher gloss, while others are left more matte, depending on what best suits each one.
 It’s less about changing the stone and more about making sure the artwork gets discovered to its full potential.

 What matters is that the bloom itself is completely natural.
 The finessing just helps bring it into spectacular view.